 Yes, it’s one downside that we can’t ignore.
 While getting rid of toxic chemicals and foul odor from the water, RO strips off healthy minerals like calcium and magnesium.

 Does this mean that you should avoid purifying your water through reverse osmosis?
 No. It’s not the end of the world.
-You can remineralize reverse osmosis water and make it healthy again.
+You can remineralize reverse osmosis water (Amazon link) and make it healthy again.

 So, Why should you remineralize reverse osmosis water?